patrikschiller/CTUGL/README.md

 ### 1) Base
 The first one contains only basic helper functions which can be used by other students while taking course of Computer Graphics programming.
 There are no methods, which could hide some of the implementation details (and problems) of OpenGL / WebGL, so the students still have to understand the topic.
-This part of library primarily focuses on unnecessary amount of code used for routine WebGL tasks, including shader linking & compilation, setting up textures etc.
+This part of library primarily focuses on unnecessary amount of code used for routine WebGL tasks like shader linking & compilation, setting up textures etc.
 The amount of code is substituted by simple method call, so several lines of code can be replaced by single one.
 This saves time and space.

 *This is still Work in Progress and will be updated in the future.*

-The base part of library is represented by single file - `ctugl.js`.
+The base part of the library is represented by single file - `ctugl.js`.
 It is based on the orignal **pgr-framework** library which is used by studets of CG programming course (https://cent.felk.cvut.cz/courses/PGR/).
 Responsible person is Ing.
 Petr Felkel, Ph.D.; DCGI (felkepet@fel.cvut.cz).
 More info at https://dcgi.fel.cvut.cz/ .

 ### 2) Advanced